laineus/phavuer/README.md

 - This is still WIP.
 - I am not sure the performance, but it is never be faster than plain Phaser.
-- If you use Phavuer, the source code is will be quite different from plain Phaser.
-So please keep in mind that you can not switch the way easily.
+- If you use Phavuer, the source code will be quite different from plain Phaser. keep in mind that you can not switch the way easily.

-However, I am keep going to use it for make my game.
+However, I am keep going to use it for make own game.
 Feel free to contribute.

 # Usage example